 Residents who want to apply for LIHEAP in South Carolina should be aware of the eligibility requirements for the program.
 Since the program is federally funded, it sets strict qualifications before financial assistance is distributed.
 This ensures the annual funding is being provided to residents and households that are truly in need of this help.
 To receive financial assistance through the program, an applicant must:

 - Prove a need for financial assistance for heating or cooling bills.

 - Meet the LIHEAP income guidelines.

 These low-income guidelines are determined by the Federal Poverty Level (FPL), which is set by the government annually.
 While the Office of Economic Opportunity sets these basic qualifications for the program, each Community Action Agency is responsible for ensuring applicants meet all program guidelines.
 Whether or not an eligible SC LIHEAP applicant is awarded benefits also relies on the amount of funding the local program has left for the year.

-To find out more about these LIHEAP guidelines and how income is calculated, download our informative online guide.
+To find out more about LIHEAP, download our informative online guide.

 How to Apply for LIHEAP in South Carolina

 Potential applicants cannot apply for energy assistance online in South Carolina since the program is administered by individual Community Action Agencies.
 Instead, these residents must contact their local Community Action Agencies that are located in their counties.
 Potential applicants must set appointments with these agencies so program representatives can determine eligibility.
 Each agency sets its own guidelines and creates its own application process.
 However, to complete the LIHEAP application form, an applicant must generally bring the following documentation to his or her appointment:

 - Proof of the household’s gross income

 - Proof of disability benefits, if disabled